-Before obtaining regulatory approvals for the commercial sale of our product candidates, including gavo-cel, we must demonstrate through lengthy, complex and expensive preclinical studies and clinical trials that our product candidates are both safe and effective for use in each target indication.
-We may not be able to demonstrate the efficacy and safety of gavo-cel or any of our other product candidates or any future product candidate at each stage of clinical development or we may encounter issues with any non-clinical studies required for regulatory submissions.
+Before obtaining regulatory approvals for the commercial sale of our product candidates, including gavo-cel and TC-510, we must demonstrate through lengthy, complex and expensive preclinical studies and clinical trials that our product candidates are both safe and effective for use in each target indication.
+We may not be able to demonstrate the efficacy and safety of gavo-cel, TC-510, or any of our other product candidates or any future product candidate at each stage of clinical development or we may encounter issues with any non-clinical studies required for regulatory submissions.
 Success in preclinical studies or in earlier stage clinical trials may not be repeated or observed in ongoing or future clinical trials involving TRuCs or other product candidates.
 The results of clinical trials or non-clinical studies of our product candidates at any stage may not support further development or may not be sufficient to obtain regulatory approval.

-In the Phase 1 dose escalation portion of our Phase 1/2 clinical trial, gavo-cel was generally well tolerated with a manageable adverse event profile up until dose level (DL) 5, with no patients experiencing on-target, off-tumor toxicities.
-Two dose limiting toxicities (DLTs) were observed: one case of Grade 3 pneumonitis at DL1 that resolved with anti-cytokine therapy, and one case of Grade 5 bronchoalveolar hemorrhage at DL5.
-Furthermore, all three patients treated at DL5 experienced Grade \geq 3 CRS which resulted in 5x108 cells/m2 following lymphodepletion being declared the maximum tolerated dose (MTD) by the safety review team (SRT).
-While our data in the Phase 1/2 clinical trial has been positive with a manageable safety profile, these results may not be repeated or observed in future cohorts of patients treated in the currently ongoing clinical trial or in future clinical trials and may not be predictive of the results of later-stage clinical trials.
+Based on the topline data readout presented on September 28, 2022 from patients in dose escalation in the Phase 1 portion of our Phase 1/2 clinical trial as of the September 9, 2022 data cutoff, gavo-cel was generally well tolerated with a manageable adverse event profile up until dose level (DL) 5, with no patients experiencing on-target, off-tumor toxicities.
+Two dose limiting toxicities (DLTs) were observed: one case of Grade 3 pneumonitis at DL1 that resolved with anti-cytokine therapy and one case of Grade 5 bronchoalveolar hemorrhage at DL5.
+Furthermore, all three patients treated at DL5 experienced Grade \geq 3 CRS which resulted in 5×10^8 cells/m2 following lymphodepletion being declared the maximum tolerated dose (MTD) by the safety review team (SRT).
+After declaring the MTD, the study proceeded to a dose deescalation portion, first at DL3.5 (3×10^8 cells/m2 following lymphodepletion) using a split-dosing approach and subsequently at DL3 (1×10^8 cells/m2 following lymphodepletion) which was declared the RP2D.
+No new DLTs were observed during the dose de-escalation.
+While our data in the Phase 1/2 clinical trial has been positive with a manageable adverse event profile, these results may not be repeated or observed in future cohorts of patients treated in the currently ongoing clinical trial or in future clinical trials and may not be predictive of the results of later-stage clinical trials.